 Can I use the Chameleon as an external drive with a Mac?

 Yes, to use the Chameleon as an external drive with a Mac, download the “Files for Mac External Drive” zipped folder.
-Inside find the PKG File and DMG file.
-Install both, accept all permissions, and then reboot your Mac.
-Now it will recognize the braille display as an external drive.
+Follow the instructions inside that folder to start using your Chameleon as an external drive with your Mac.

 Contact Customer Service to discuss your warranty options.